abpframework/abp/docs/en/solution-templates/microservice/adding-new-applications.md

 }
 ````

+> You must have an ABP Business or a higher license to be able to create a microservice solution.

 You can add new applications to the microservice solution template.
 This document explains how to add new web applications to the solution.
 In the solution template, there is a folder named `apps` in the root directory, which contains all the applications in the solution.
 You can create separate applications for different purposes, such as web applications, public websites for landing pages, or admin panels.

 Additionally, there is a folder named `_templates` in the root directory.
 This folder contains templates you can use to create new microservices, API gateways, and applications.
 These templates can be customized according to your needs.